 The award letter comes from the recipient’s department head or a higher level manager so that the employee understands that the award is a big deal.

 The award is generally presented in a way that lets other employees know that their coworker received the award and why.
 This publicity provides the organization with the opportunity to demonstrate that recognition is available for positive contributors.
-This enhances employee morale and assures employees that good work is noticed and rewarded.
+It enhances employee morale and assures employees that good work is noticed and rewarded.
 This reinforces the types of behavior the organization wants to see from employees.

 If you follow these guidelines for an employee award letter, you will magnify the employee's feeling of accomplishment.
 The employee will keep your award letter where he or she keeps treasured mementos.